 Check out the labels when shopping; you will find the amount of saturated fat itemised on the nutritional analysis.

-Eat avocados regularly; at Go Faster Food we think they’re magic – packed with healthy fats, they are also rich in minerals such as potassium and they’re so yummy!
+Eat avocados regularly; we think they’re magic – packed with healthy fats, they are also rich in minerals such as potassium and they’re so yummy!
 Use avocados in salads, mash up with your favourite spices and spread on toast, or make this delicious guacamole.